Computing

 By the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the relevant programme of study.
 See the knowledge and skills organiser for computing which demonstrates the progression through the year groups.

-We have strong filter systems in place (set up by ICT4 and regularly checked) in school which are regularly monitored by the Head of School via the Senso software and regular meetings with the ICT4 team.
+Pupils in Reception begin their Computing Learning by accessing Barefoot Computing to prepare them for Year One.
+We have quality assured filtering and monitoring systems in place (set up by ICT4) in school which are regularly monitored by the Head of School via the Senso software, termly filtering checks and regular meetings with the ICT4 team.

 Policies/key documents